-Temporary Dwellings Temporary Dwellings may be established in Zoning Districts that permit Single Family Dwellings as the Primary Use.
+Temporary Dwellings may be established in Zoning Districts that permit Single Family Dwellings as the Primary Use.
 The Elkhart County Zoning Administrator, in conjunction with other Elkhart County Departments, may issue the necessary permits to establish a Temporary Dwelling as described in this subsection.

-(b) General Standards

-- The Elkhart County Zoning Administrator shall issue the Improvement Location Permit for a Temporary Dwelling when the applicant demonstrates compliance with this subsection and the Elkhart County Zoning Ordinance. - ii.
+- (b) General Standards - i.
+The Elkhart County Zoning Administrator shall issue the Improvement Location Permit for a Temporary Dwelling when the applicant demonstrates compliance with this subsection and the Elkhart County Development Ordinance. - ii.
 Temporary Dwellings permitted by this subsection shall be for specific time periods described herein and will require the removal from the site by the land owner at the end of the applicable time period.
 If the Temporary Dwelling remains on site for more than 30 days after the end of the applicable time period, each additional day will constitute a daily zoning violation. - iii.
-All Temporary Dwelling permits located within a Special Flood Hazard Area (SFHA) shall conform to Article 10.
-Flood Hazard Area. - iv.
-Please Note: unless the time period is less than 180 days the Temporary Dwelling needs to meet the Flood Protection Grade).

-(c) Types of Temporary Dwelling:

-- i.
-Mobile Homes or Manufactured Homes shall be: - Structurally sound and inhabitable prior to placement on the real estate; - II.
-Maintained in a readily mobile condition; that is not constructed or placement of on site improvements that hinder the immediate removal of the Temporary Dwelling; and - III.
+All Temporary Dwelling permits located within a Special Flood Hazard Area (SFHA) shall conform to Article 158.09, Flood Hazard Area. - (c) Types of Temporary Dwelling: - i.
+Mobile Homes or Manufactured Homes shall be: - I. Structurally sound and inhabitable prior to placement on the real estate; - II.
+Maintained in a readily mobile condition with no hindrances to the immediate removal of the Temporary Dwelling; and - III.
 The only attachments permitted will be access ramps or stairs and any required foundations as specified by Building Codes. - ii.
-Recreational Vehicle (RV) - Structurally sound and inhabitable prior to placement on the real estate. - II.
+Recreational Vehicle (RV) - I. Structurally sound and inhabitable prior to placement on the real estate. - II.
 A Recreational Vehicle as temporary dwelling must contain the following: - 1.
 At least one partitioned Bedroom. - 2.
-A Kitchen that is incorporated inside the - 3.
+A Kitchen that is incorporated inside the RV. - 3.
 At least one partitioned bathroom with a sink, flush toilet, and shower or tub. - 4.
 An integrated "grey water and black water plumbing system" that shall be connected to an approved Private Waste Water System and Well or a Public Sewer Utility and Public Water Utility. - iii.
-Existing Obsolete Dwelling shall be structurally sound and inhabitable. - (d) Any Temporary Electrical Service shall be free standing. - (e) Site Plan Requirements - The Owners Name, contact information, proof of ownership (recorded deed) and the address of the existing dwelling. - ii.
-A legible and complete site plan drawing: - Show the location the existing dwelling and its present condition: - 1.
-Denoting that it is uninhabitable and what is to be accomplished: Such as: to be demolished, repaired, rebuilt or replaced; Or
+Existing Obsolete Dwelling shall be structurally sound and inhabitable. - (d) Any Temporary Electrical Service shall be free standing. - (e) Site Plan Requirements - i.
+The Owners Name, contact information, proof of ownership (recorded deed) and the address of the existing dwelling. - ii.
+A legible and complete site plan drawing: - 1.
+Show the location the existing dwelling and its present condition: - Denoting that it is uninhabitable and what is to be accomplished: Such as: to be demolished, repaired, rebuilt or replaced; or

-- It is uninhabitable and that it will be demolished as described in 158.11(X)(b). - II.
-For uninhabitable dwellings show the location for placement of the Temporary Dwelling which shall compliance with development standards. - III.
-Show the location of the existing Onsite Wastewater Treatment System and Well; and any proposed Onsite Wastewater Treatment System and Well. - Utility service connections and location of Temporary Electrical Services shall also be shown.

-(f) Onsite Wastewater Treatment System and Well

-- i.
-A Temporary Dwelling located within the service boundary of a Public Sewer Utility and Public Water Utility will be required to secure permission to connect from those utilities. - In regards to Sec.
-158.11(X)(h), the Elkhart County Health Department and the Zoning Ordinance requires the permitting and the installation of locally approved Private Waste Water System and Well. - iii.
-In regards to Section 158.11(X)(i). the Elkhart County Health Department and the Zoning Ordinance requires the permitting and the installation of a locally approved Private Waste Water System and Well.
+- It is uninhabitable and that it will be demolished as described in Sec.
+158.11(M) (1)(b). - II.
+For uninhabitable dwellings show the location for placement of the Temporary Dwelling which shall be in compliance with development standards. - III.
+Show the location of the existing Onsite Wastewater Treatment System and Well; and any proposed Onsite Wastewater Treatment System and Well. - iii.
+Utility service connections and location of Temporary Electrical Services shall also be shown. - (f) Onsite Wastewater Treatment System and Well - i.
+A Temporary Dwelling located within the service boundary of a Public Sewer Utility and Public Water Utility will be required to secure permission to connect from those utilities. - ii.
+In regards to Sec.
+158.11(M)(1)(h). the Elkhart County Health Department and the Development Ordinance requires the permitting and the installation of locally approved Private Waste Water System and Well. - iii.
+In regards to Sec.
+158.11(M)(1)(i). the Elkhart County Health Department and the Development Ordinance requires the permitting and the installation of a locally approved Private

+Waste Water System and Well.